-Any teacher hired in/after mid-November (exact date to be determined) and has missed 54 or more instructional days will not receive an official LEAP rating, which simply means if/when a final rating is generated it is not recorded in the teacher's file and is not shared with the State.
-However, teachers with unofficial ratings are still eligible to benefit from the growth and performance system and participate in all of the LEAP components including mid-year and end-of-year conversations.
-Teachers who start the school year late or take a leave of absence are expected to complete all components of their student learning objectives (SLO).
-The teacher and school leader should adjust the SLOs as necessary for the teacher's leave situation.
+Any teacher hired in/after mid-November (exact date to be determined) or takes an extended leave (missing 54 or more instructional days) will not receive an official LEAP rating, which simply means if/when a final rating is generated it is not recorded in the teacher's file and is not shared with the State.
+However, teachers with unofficial ratings still benefit from the growth and performance system and participate in all of the LEAP components including mid-year and end-ofyear conversations.
+Unofficial teachers are expected to complete all components of their student learning objectives (SLO).
+The teacher and school leader should adjust the SLOs as necessary for the teacher's situation.
 The teacher and school leader should also work together to ensure that the teacher submits, and the evaluator approves, each part of the SLO in the SLO application.
 It is the teacher's responsibility to maintain documentation of student growth data in relation to each objective.